-Page Contributors: Tiffany Lambright, MPH, RN, and Anita Allouche, RN, BSN, BA
+Page Contributors: Tiffany Lambright, MPH, RN, Anita Allouche, RN, BSN, BA, Kameron A. Sperduto, BSN, RN, and Heather Jenkins-Rosales, BSN, RN

 - Speech Disorders caused by difficulties with the production of sounds, with articulation or pronunciation, stuttering, or vocal problems.